 The movie Safe from an MCS perspective

-Safe was the first movie about multiple chemical sensitivity (MCS) and still the only one released by a major studio.
+Safe was the first film about multiple chemical sensitivity (MCS) and still the only one released by a major studio.
 The story is still relevant and continues to be controversial within the MCS community.

 Safe was released in 1995 with Julianne Moore in the lead role as Carol White who becomes ill with environmental illness (MCS).
 The movie was both written and directed by Todd Haynes.